Razón de ser

 Values have been replaced by their labels for variables specified in the

-argument.Variables specified in the
+vrsargument.Variables specified in the

-argument have been converted toordered factors
+vrsargument have been converted toordered factors.

 Finally, let’s make table one from the new recoded data…